Best Things To Do In East London, UK | 35+ Activities & Attractions

 St Katharine Docks is a low-key attraction on the north bank of the Thames River, just a stone’s throw from the Tower of London.

 It’s a quiet space where you can enjoy a leisurely wander while admiring the beautiful boats and yachts docked at the marina.
+Grab a coffee-to-go from one of the nearby cafes and enjoy a quiet reprieve from the busy city vibe.

 London Fields Lido